janusqa/blazorstore/README.md

                 1.  builder.Services.AddRazorPages();
                 2.  app.MapRazorPages();
          2. Now update migrations after adding these packages
-            1. dotnet ef migration add MyMigration --project YourClassLibraryProjectName --startup-project YourWebAppProjectName
+            1. dotnet ef migrations add MyMigration --project YourClassLibraryProjectName --startup-project YourWebAppProjectName
             2. dotnet ef database update --startup-project path\to\your\startup\project.csproj
          3. We may want to extend the ApplicationUser and what fields it has.
 Example we may want to  give this user an Address.
             1. In Models project add the "dotnet add package Microsoft.Extensions.Identity.Stores --version 8.0.0"